anil0403/Idm_Trail_reset/README.md

+copyright © J2TEAM

+# This is only prefered to use for educational/learning purposes
 # Idm_Trail_reset

-reg. file is provided to reset trail of Internet Download Manager(IDM)
+run idm_reg.reg file to register IDM run idm_reset_reset.reg to reset trail of a IDM copyright © J2TEAM